VijayVignesh1/Competitive-Programming/README.md

 # Competitive-Programming
-Collection of my solutions to various competitive programming problems. <br>
+Collection of my solutions to various competitive programming problems. <br><br>
+Each subfolder has a seperate README.md file with all the questions. <br> <br>
-Will be updating this repo on a regular basis. <br>
+Will be updating this repo on a regular basis. <br><br>
 <img width="784" height="784" src="CP_image.png">

 -------------------------------------